What is better on a weekend morning than a warm plate of French toast? French Toast with caramelized bananas of course!

 Coffee and Crochet

 Also, I’ve cut back on my favorite Starbucks Mocha Frappacino and put my creative hat back on and have taken up crocheting again.
-You’ll have to check out my new Moomettes Crochet Shop where I sell my handmade Crochet Wash Cloths, Dish Cloths, Boot Cuffs, Leg Warmers, Boot Socks and handmade fashion accessories!
+You’ll have to check out my new Moomettes Crochet Shop where I sell my handmade Crochet Wash Cloths, Handmade Dish Cloths, Boot Cuffs, Leg Warmers, Boot Socks and handmade fashion accessories!
 After seeing so many cute Pinterest Crafts, it was high time I started getting Craftsy and ramping up my crochet hobby up a notch and start a crochet business.

 Here’s one of my latest handmade Dish Cloths crochet pattern design: